jimdel/Junior-Phase/Lecture Notes/Express_Sequelize_Checkpoint_Review.md

         }
       })

-      //Sets the association of the tables
+      //Sets the association of the tables (foreign keys) Category.hasMany(Todos);
-      Category.hasMany(Todos);
       Todo.belongsTo(Category);